flexera-public/sca-codeinsight-reports-third-party-notices/README.md

 - Including child projects (True/False) - Determine if child project data will be included or not.
 - Generate Report (True/False) - Create report artifacts with gathered notices
-- Update Inventory Notices (True/False) - Update the "Notices Text" field with gathered notices
-- Override Existing Notices (True/False) - Replace existing "Notices Text" field with gathered notices if already populated
+- Replace Existing Notices Text Field Value (True/False) - Replace existing "Notices Text" field with gathered notices if already populated

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated: